alextanhongpin/ideas/README.md

 ## Viterbi Algorithm

 Checkout Viterbi algorithm, and see what are the applications in real life.
+Repo [here](https://github.com/alextanhongpin/hidden-markov-model).

 ## Technical Indicators

 Try out all the possible technical indicators and write the algorithm in Python Jupyter.
 Also, run it against a real test data, plot it out and visualize the outcome.
 See if they can be used for prediction.
 Also, check if you can do image pattern matching against the popular technical indicators.
+Repo [here](https://github.com/alextanhongpin/technical-indicators)

 ## Decentralized Applications